gill876/info3180-lab5/README.md

 # Lab 5 Starter Code
-Starter code for Lab 5
+This was forked from the Starter code for Lab 5
+This is the completed lab 5 for the course INFO3180